-It’s launch day here at House One—a new brand from This Old House sharing Easy DIY Projects and Inspiration.
+It’s launch day here at House One—a new brand from This Old House sharing DIY home projects for beginners and the inspiration that drives us to create.
 I’m Jenn, your host, and I couldn’t be more thrilled to have you here.
 This project has been a long time in the making, and sharing it with you today is one part terrifying, two parts thrilling, and a handful of a reality check that dreams really do come true.

 Probably like many of you, I grew up watching This Old House on television.
 My dad was a carpenter who taught woodworking classes, and my mom was an English teacher.
 Along with my sister, we all worked together as a family on the homes where we lived in Michigan.
 Through this lifelong apprenticeship, my love for woodworking (and writing about woodworking) turned into a dream job at This Old House magazine in New York.
 I was a total fish out of water, but I worked my way up as a writer on columns like Weekend Remodel, and even appeared in the magazine a few times here and here.

 When I met my husband and we moved away from New York City to buy our first home and start a family, I missed my work so much that I started a blog, Build Basic, where I offered plans for the furniture I built for our new home.
 The move from New York City to working from home was a big adjustment, so I started reaching out to other bloggers and even attending some blogging conferences.
 It was at these conferences that I discovered the most amazing community of talented woodworkers, makers and designers sharing their knowledge with each other and growing in their skills through the creation of projects and collaboration with each other.